spatie/laravel-permission/docs/basic-usage/role-permissions.md

 ---
-title: Using permissions via roles
+title: Using Permissions via Roles
 weight: 3
 ---

+## Assigning Roles

 A role can be assigned to any user: